Yash698869/project2/README.md

 # Project

-to push project from creating in vs code
+to push project from creating in vs code.